 A barcode inventory system functions by scanning barcodes on products at various stages, such as receiving, storing, picking, and shipping.
 The scanned data is sent directly to the WMS, ensuring real-time updates on stock levels, product locations, and inventory status.

-4. What are the advantages of barcode system in warehouse?
+4. What are the advantages of the barcode system in a warehouse?

 A barcode system enhances operational efficiency by reducing human errors, speeding up processes, and providing real-time data on inventory.
 It improves accuracy, reduces labor costs, enhances tracking, and allows for scalable inventory management across large warehouses.